xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/bang-bang.md

     tank_drive(1, 1, left_motor, right_motor)
 ```

 Notice that pretty much nothing changed between this and the dead reckoning example.
-This is the main advantage of all of the controllers having the exact same functions - after creating a controller object, we can use them almost interchangeably, which makes it easier to try out and compare the accuracy of each of the controllers.
+This is the main advantage of all of the controllers having the exact same functions - we can use controller objects almost interchangeably, allowing us to easily try out and compare the accuracies of each of the controllers.

 ## Closing remarks
-Accuracy this is already markedly better than our previous dead reckoning approach, but it is still relatively inaccurate, thanks to robot's inertia when the controller tells it that it shouldn't be driving anymore.
+This is already markedly better than our previous dead reckoning approach, but it is still relatively inaccurate: the robot's inertia will make the robot drive a little extra distance when the controller tells it that it shouldn't be driving anymore, which means it will overshoot.

 We could try to fix this by saying that once it passes the goal, it should start driving back, but the only thing you'd get is a robot that drives back and forward across the goal (which may be amusing, but not very helpful).
+I encourage to think about other possible solutions to this problem.

 In the next chapters, we will try to improve our approach and create controllers that don't just return 1 for driving and 0 for standing still, but also values in-between (when the robot should be driving slower and when faster).